Indonesia picks McKinsey to help plan capital in the forest

 Ed Baker, a Singapore-based urban planner who was involved in the bidding process, said the study included picking the right location based on various criteria and “also understanding the financial reality ... the investment mechanisms to start funding a project like this, whether public or private”.

-Authorities had also emphasised the physical attributes of the site, a city in the forest which authorities expect to eventually house 1.5 million people, he said.
+Authorities had also emphasized the physical attributes of the site, a city in the forest which authorities expect to eventually house 1.5 million people, he said.

 “Water is a key thing that they highlighted.
 How do you provide drinking water to this new city ... and also understand the natural conditions of the site so you avoid flooding etc?”